nicoltoons/Head-And-Shoulders-Children-Animation/README.md

 #**22nd February 2025**
 🌱I added the female character from scene 3.
 I intend to make her hands bigger.

+#**28th February 2025**
+🌱Had a health bleep for a few days.
+I continued with the animation and will go back to fix the scenes that are not as expressive as I want.
+I just want all the scenes drawn before I start with cleanup, effects etc.
 .
 ### 🖥 Skills